fiveohhh/cham9000/docs/source/architecture.rst

 The RaspberryPi_ will also connect to a Nordic nRF24L01P_ radio via SPI.
 This radio will perform the wireless gateway functionality of the Cham.

-Individual Paws will have not be tied to any specific hardware.  all that will be required of a Paw to connect to the Cham will be either an Ethernet connection or a nRF24L01P_ radio.
+Individual Paws will have not be tied to any specific hardware.
+All that will be required for a Paw to connect to the Cham will be either an Ethernet connection or a nRF24L01P_ radio.

 .. _RaspberryPi: http://www.raspberrypi.org/